Dynamsoft/barcode-reader-javascript-samples/2.ui-tweaking/README.md

 ## Customize the Default Ui

-In the last sample of the set, we show a customized viewer that differs greatly from the default one which demonstrates the possibility in the customization.
+Check out the following sample, that shows a customized viewer that differs greatly from the default one which demonstrates the possibility in the customization:

+* <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/2.ui-tweaking/5.read-video-with-custom-default-ui.html">Customize the Default Ui - Demo</a>
+* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/main/2.ui-tweaking/5.read-video-with-custom-default-ui.html">Customize the Default Ui - Source Code</a>

+To learn more about UI customization, please refer to its corresponding [section](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/user-guide/?ver=latest#customize-the-ui-optional) in the user guide.

 ## Support